 For everyone who’s still with me, let me tell you how you can see this ultra-adorable sight for yourself by taking a trip to the snow monkey park!
 (Spoiler: it’s even cuter in real life.)

-How to see bathing monkeys in Japan
+How to visit the monkey hot springs in Japan

 Seeing animals in the wild is always a special experience – and it’s nearly always a bit of a luck-fuelled mission, too.
 So let me give you the good news right now: Getting up close and personal with the snow monkeys in Japan couldn’t be easier.